 Media

-Note: Many of the documentaries, films, and videos were difficult for us to watch when we first removed our blinders.
-Yet, truth matters to us.
-We felt it was crucial to know exactly what harm was being caused by others for our consumption of food, beauty, clothing, household products. etc.
+Many of these documentaries and films were difficult for us to watch, especially when we first removed our blinders.
+Yet truth matters.
+We felt it was essential to understand the harm being caused, whether through food, beauty, clothing, or household products, so that our choices could reflect compassion and awareness.

 Documentaries, Films, and Videos: